-Each year, the Carson City Sheriff’s Office hosts the Extreme Motor Officer Training Challenge.
-This year marked the 13th anniversary of the event, designed to bring motor officers together for friendly competition, training exercises, and community connection.
-This year’s venue, Mills Park, proved to be a fantastic site to be able to see all of the action brought by motor officers in Nevada and California.
+Each year, the Carson City Sheriff’s Office hosts a motor officer training challenge.
+This year marked the 13th anniversary of the event, designed to bring motorcycle officers together for friendly competition, training exercises, and community connection.
+The venue, Mills Park, proved to be a fantastic site to be able to see all of the action brought by motor officers in Nevada and California.

-For riding enthusiasts, watching both days is a treat.
+For a motorcyclist, watching both days is a treat.
 The practice day is almost a free-for-all with multiple riders on the course at the same time.
 Watching them ride together in tight maneuvers is astonishing and exhilarating.
 And with each trial round, you can see them run the course faster and faster, creating quite a lot of anticipation for how fast they’ll run in the competition.

 As for competition day itself, the bustle is a bit slower with only one rider on the course at a time.
-But with that you get to focus on the whole of the course as they navigate it, fighting for a fast time.
+But with that you get to focus on the whole of the course as they navigate the cones, fighting for a fast time.

 What makes the vibe of the competition so compelling is the camaraderie of the riders, all pushing themselves to do their best, but also supporting each other in their triumphs and foibles.
 Because in the end, this event is about training and improvement to stay safe on the road.

 Seeing them in action, you realize you’re watching some of the most skilled riders in the world.
 The maneuvers they accomplish on huge bikes at low speeds are phenomenal.
 It’s a reminder of what the bikes are capable of doing with a subtext of knowing the riders’ lives depend on top-notch skills.